Design and Innovation

 Prerequisite: Instructor approval and Innovation Technology Studio (Honors)

 This advanced studio course is designed to give students the time and resources to create powerful, innovative solutions to 21st-century problems.
 The course comprises one or multiple long-term projects of the student’s choosing.
-As a studio class meeting with the Advanced Design Thinking to Entrepreneurship class, students work independently and share their progress with the class each week.
+As a studio class meeting with the Advanced Studies Design to Entrepreneurship class, students work independently and share their progress with the class each week.
 Students are expected to compete in design competitions and serve as mentors and ambassadors for the Design & Innovation program.
 Discussion on special topics in technology (diversity in tech, cognitive factors, accessibility, and student topics TBD) will occur every few weeks.

 • Applied Engineering